siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 208 Ranked Research Agenda and Falsification Program.md

 Core claim:

-- weak-field gravity is recovered as transport through a background-altered constitutive medium.
+- weak-field gravity is recovered as interaction between a bounded mass closure and passing transport in one common electromagnetic substrate.

 Why fifth: